rmolinari/thesis_1999/1999_thesis.typ

 Note that $D leqt F$, but we do not know whether or not we can ensure $G leqt F$.

 This result is in some sense a middle point between Theorems~#thmref(<theorem3.1>) and~#thmref(<theorem3.4>).
-We maintain some control over the base set by allowing more flexiibility in the construction of $F$ from it.
+We maintain some control over the base set by allowing more flexibility in the construction of $F$ from it.

 == The construction for the case $n = 4$ <section3.2>